AIexandr/Caliburn.Micro.Validation/README.md

 ...
 ```
 Please note: conductor will validate through its screens automatically gathering validation results for you.

-5.Create some views for view model.
+5. Create some views for view model.
 Do not forget bind any control to the 'Error' property.